mattdefoor/jc/README.md

-# jc
+# hasher

-jc is an app that listens on a default port of 8080.
+hasher is an app that listens on a default port of 8080.
 It has the following command-line parameters:
 ```
 -h  This help message
 -d	Enable debug output (shorthand)